+Mil estone Event TATE CSTOHE Lycht

+Milestone Payment \$20,000,000

-Milestone Event Milestone Payment Market capitalization of the combined company for at least ten (10) trading days during any 20 consecutive trading day period during the Milestone Period is equal to or greater than \$500,000,000 (the "First Milestone Event"). \$20,000,000 For every \$250,000,000 incremental increase in market capitalization of the combined company after the First Milestone Event to the extent such incremental increase occurs for at least 10 trading days during any 20 consecutive trading day period during the Milestone Period, up to a \$1,000,000,000 market capitalization of the combined company. \$10,000,000 per each incremental increase (it being understood however, that, if such incremental increase results in marke capitalization equal to \$1,000,000,000, such \$10,000,000 payment i respect of such incremental increase shall be payable withou duplication of any amount payable in respect of a Second Mileston Event, as defined below).
-Market capitalization of the combined company for at least 10 trading days during any 20 consecutive trading day period during the Milestone Period is equal to or greater than \$1,000,000,000 (the "Second Milestone Event") \$25,000,000 For every \$1,000,000,000 incremental increase in market capitalization of the combined company after the Second Milestone Event to the extent such incremental increase occurs for at least 10 trading days during any 20 consecutive trading day period during the Milestone Period. \$25,000,000 per each incremental increase
+Market capitalization of the combined company for at least ten (10) trading days during any 20 consecutive trading day period during the Milestone Period is equal to or greater than \$500,000,000 (the "First Milestone Event").

+market capitalization of the combined company being understood, however, that, if such after the First Milestone Event to the extent such incremental increase results in market incremental increase occurs for at least 10 trading days during any 20 consecutive trading day period during the Milestone Period, up to a \$1,000,000,000 market capitalization of the duplication of any amount payable in respect of combined company.

+Market capitalization of the combined company for at least 10 trading days during any 20 consecutive trading day period during the Milestone Period is equal to or greater than \$1,000,000,000 (the "Second Milestone Event")

+For every \$1,000,000,000 incremental increase \$25,000,000 per each incremental increase in market capitalization of the combined company after the Second Milestone Event to the extent such incremental increase occurs for at least 10 trading days during any 20 consecutive trading day period during the Milestone Period.

+For every \$250,000,000 incremental increase in \$10,000,000 per each incremental increase (it capitalization equal to \$1,000,000,000, such \$10,000,000 payment in respect of such incremental increase shall be payable without a Second Milestone Event, as defined below).